Budgeting for wedding flowers

 Photo: Bristek Jegor

-While the cost of wedding flowers largely depends on the flower types used, venue size, and the number of people involved, here is a general estimation of the expenses for wedding flowers:
+While the cost of wedding flowers largely depends on the flower types used, venue size, and the number of people involved, here is a wedding flower checklist that estimates the expenses for wedding flowers:

 Factors That Affect The Cost